Two steps ahead: lessons from AEC reorganizations

 Mind the complexities.

 In planning and rolling out a reorganization, leaders can look ahead to anticipate issues and plan next steps, but it is equally important to look broadly across the organization to understand and accommodate other recent or ongoing changes.
-Mergers and acquisitions, for example, can trigger a cascade of subsequent change: new leadership teams, new strategies, entering new markets, and reorganizing internally.
+Mergers and acquisitions, for example, can trigger a cascade of subsequent change: new leadership teams, new strategies, entering new markets and geographies, and reorganizing internally.

 For many AEC firms on an acquisitive growth path, ongoing M&A integrations can create an added level of complexity in implementing a reorganization.
 Recently integrated teams just getting acclimated to an existing structure and finding their place in it are now called on to navigate a new structure, new leadership, and, in some instances, new reporting lines.
 Hearing and understanding specific concerns from groups uniquely impacted by change is essential to maintain engagement and minimize confusion and disruption.